markleary/ec2tagfacts/README.md

 Optional.
 String.
 Autodetected in ec2tagfacts::params based on OS family.
 You can override that with the parameter or in hiera.
 This is the Ruby JSON package name to use.
 To disable management of this package, set to false.

+#####`array_facts`

+Optional.
+Array.
+Array of fact names which should return an array.
+Tag values will be split into an array using ',' as the delimiter.
+This can be used with Hiera mapped_paths to assign a node to multiple roles based on a single EC2 tag.

 ## RSpec Testing